floorford/bootcamp--week-09--react/scripts/05-react-router/README.md

 	```
 	- `match.params.id` becomes a prop: will change based on url
 	- `:id` tells the route to expect that part of the url to change, and to use that in the match
+    - Whatever it is you're accessing you put the `:` before and then use the same word after `match.params`
-- So now we have routing: a way for our react components to use the URL to figure out which components or sets of components to render, we need to get around our app
+- So now we have routing: a way for our react components to use the URL to figure out which components or sets of components to render
+- BUT: we need to get around our app
-- BUT: the normal way (`<a></a>`) causes the browser to load from scratch and it would mean we'd lose all our apps state AND kind of make the point of react router redundant!
+- The normal way (`<a></a>`) causes the browser to load from scratch and it would mean we'd lose all our apps state AND kind of make the point of react router redundant!
+- `import { Link } from "react-router-dom`
-- Use `<Link to="/">`: show it's just a `<a>`
+- Use `<Link to="/">`: show it's just a `<a>` in the browser
-	- literally an <a> with `e.preventDefault()` and running a function which updates the address bar and that browser history object for us!
+	- Literally an <a> with `e.preventDefault()` and running a function which updates the address bar and that browser history object for us!
+    - We use the `to` prop instead of the `href` attribute
 - What about if people put random things in the url - in some cases it might break the app entirely, in others it would appear broken because the user would see a white screen/the same screen
 - Use `<Switch>` to get handle 404s
+    - `import { Switch } from "react-router-dom`
 	- Same as a regular JS switch statement, the last component we put in the switch statement is the default component rendered - so if no other routes match
 	```js
 	switch(expression) {